veloblank/js-basics-functions-readme-v-000/README.md

 ## Define "Generalization"

-Looking at our abstraction, `exerciseByronThePoodle()`, it's well, pretty concrete, the oppostive of abstract.
+Looking at our abstraction, `exerciseByronThePoodle()`, it's well, pretty concrete, the opposite of abstract.
 It's concrete because it only works for Byron the Poodle.
 Our function would be more _abstract_ if it were written for _all dogs_ and it just-so-happened that Byron the Poodle was one of the eligible things to undergo the function's processes.
 The process of moving from _concrete_ to _abstract_ is called "generalization."

-## Demonstrate "Generalization" By Using _Arguments_
+## Demonstrate "Generalization" By Using _Parameters_ And _Arguments_

 Let's make `exerciseByronThePoodle()` more general.
-Looking at the `console.log()` statments, we repeatedly refer to a dog's name and a dog's breed.
+Looking at the `console.log()` statements, we repeatedly refer to a dog's name and a dog's breed.
 Both of these are `Strings`.
 If we were to write them as JavaScript variables inside the function we might write `dogName` and `dogBreed`.